Nationwide Pathology Limited – Terms and Conditions

 6.1 The Client shall pay each invoice submitted by the Supplier:

-b) in full and in cleared funds to a bank account nominated in writing by the Supplier or by cheque or cash payment; and
+6.1.2 in full and in cleared funds to a bank account nominated in writing by the Supplier or cash payment; and

 6.2 Without limiting any other right or remedy of the Supplier, if the Client fails to make any payment due to the Supplier under the Contract by the due date for payment (Due Date), the Supplier shall have the right to charge interest on the overdue amount at the rate of 8 per cent per annum above the then current Barclays Bank base lending rate accruing on a daily basis from the Due Date until the date of actual payment of the overdue amount, whether before or after judgment, and compounding quarterly.